Buddhist cosmology: Second antarakalpa

 After Maitreya's time, the world will again worsen, and the lifespan will gradually decrease from 80,000 years to 10 years again, each antarakalpa being separated from the next by devastating war, with peaks of high civilization and morality in the middle.
 After the 19th antarakalpa, the lifespan will increase to 80,000 and then not decrease, because the Vivartasthāyikalpa will have come to an end.

 The Saṃvartakalpa begins when beings cease to be born in Naraka.
 This cessation of birth then proceeds in reverse order up the vertical cosmology, i.e., pretas then cease to be born, then animals, then humans, and so on up to the realms of the deities.

 When these worlds as far as the Brahmaloka are devoid of inhabitants, a great fire consumes the entire physical structure of the world.
 It burns all the worlds below the Ābhāsvara worlds.
 When they are destroyed, the Saṃvartasthāyikalpa begins.

 There is nothing to say about the Saṃvartasthāyikalpa, since nothing happens in it below the Ābhāsvara worlds.
 It ends when the primordial wind begins to blow and build the structure of the worlds up again.

 Other destructions

 The destruction by fire is the normal type of destruction that occurs at the end of the Saṃvartakalpa.
 But every eighth mahākalpa, after seven destructions by fire, there is a destruction by water.
 This is more devastating, as it eliminates not just the Brahma worlds but also the Ābhāsvara worlds.

 Every sixty-fourth mahākalpa, after fifty six destructions by fire and seven destructions by water, there is a destruction by wind.
 This is the most devastating of all, as it also destroys the Śubhakṛtsna worlds.
 The higher worlds are never destroyed.

+Mahayana cosmology

+Mahayana Buddhist cosmology presents a distinctive and expansive vision of the universe that diverges significantly from earlier non-Mahayana cosmological frameworks.
+While both share fundamental concepts such as Infinite cyclical existence (samsara), various realms of rebirth, and the influence of karma, Mahayana introduces a grander, more cosmic scale that emphasizes the presence of innumerable number of Buddhas, Countless number of Buddha-fields (buddhakṣetras), and Universal salvation.

+Mahayana cosmology accepts most traditional Abhidharma cosmological theories, but expands on them dramatically with several key innovations, including: